-- > Is this the right thing to do? - How can I be a voice of integrity, and set a good example for others? - > Will this produce the right outcome for us? - > Would I act differently if it were my own property, money, information or reputation at stake?
+- > Is this the right thing to do? - > How can I be a voice of integrity, and set a good example for others? - > Will this produce the right outcome for us? - > Would I act differently if it were my own property, money, information or reputation at stake?

-Additionally, in 2020-2021 we participated in the Best Places to Work survey administered by WRK+.
-We were awarded an engagement score of 87 per cent and were recognised as a top 5 Best Places to Work 2021 for organisations with more than 100 employees.

-These results demonstrate that our collective efforts on culture and engagement have had a positive impact on our employee experience.
+In FY2022 we participated in a study run by Great Place to Work and were awarded an engagement score of 85%.
+We were certified as a Great Place to Work demonstrating that our collective efforts on culture and engagement have had a positive impact on our employee experience.